 The Savoy font allows for decorated frames.
 You can also overlay text with a different color and create dual-toned text for a more intense look that utilizes your brand’s color palette.
 You can create these decorated frames for titles and monograms.
 Imagine a beautiful wordmark with a gradient showcasing your brand color palette.

 Savoy font implies a mid-19th-century message.
 It has a vintage look and feel that is more Victorian than Art Deco.
-The font has a formal tone that is perfect for a formal invitation or a business with traditional values.
-It works well for weddings and party invitations.
-The font is meant to resemble hand-lettered calligraphy, giving it an artistic appeal as well.
-The look of text from yesteryear gives Savoy an elegant and romantic appeal.
+It is meant to resemble hand-lettered calligraphy, giving it an artistic appeal as well.
+The look of text from yesteryear gives it an elegant and romantic appeal.

 Savoy font falls more into the humanist serif typeface category because it mimics classical calligraphy.
 The small x-height also resembles typography.
 In modern usages, such as magazines, the embellishments of the first capitalized letter drop away, but the serifs remain, creating a more traditional serif font similar to Garamond.

-The adaptability of the font implies it can be vintage and modern at the same time, allowing designers to give a nod to yesteryear without letting it take over the entire design.
+The level of romance or class your design gives off depends on whether you incorporate the traditional or modern version into your work.
+Still, the adaptability of the font implies it can be vintage and modern at the same time, allowing designers to give a nod to yesteryear without letting it take over the entire design.

 Where It’s Commonly Found and Used